September 9, 2013

 At first, training frequency is determined, usually a short treatment series consisting of 9 training units taking place 1-2/week for about 4-6 weeks.
 Patient setup is performed according to the Hocoma training standards.

 The initial parameters for spastic patients are set as follows:

 The range of motion (ROM) of the hip and knee joints is reduced depending on the patient’s spasticity pattern, and hip joint movement is shifted towards flexion.
 To do so, the patient must be totally supported (lifted), otherwise his feet would scrape the treadmill due to the reduced joint mobility.
-Empirical values show that spasticity can be significantly reduced after several gait cycles, the parameters are adjusted to the individual gait pattern and the patient is lowered onto the treadmill.
+The parameters are adjusted to the individual gait pattern and the patient is lowered onto the treadmill.
 Experience has however also shown that walking “in the air” actually triggers spasticity compared to touching the ground.
 In such cases avoid completely supporting the patient if possible.

 The walking speed depends on the patient’s state of health.
 A slow gait tempo tends to inhibit spasticity, whereas a high tempo will increase it.
 Empirical values range from 1.8 to 2.5 km/h.

 The body weight support depends on the physiological gait pattern.
 The patient should stand as upright as possible, his knee joints should be stretched during stance phase and his feet should not scrape the treadmill during swing phase.

 The training goals are evaluated together with the patient after each session and at the end of the treatment series.
 L-STIFF assessment before and after each training is best suited for that purpose.
 Additionally, it is recommended to test everyday life movements that are most strongly affected by spasticity, e.g. transfers.